hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 ~~~
 {:.language-bash}

 ~~~
 # snakemake output omitted
 Running wordcount.py with 4 cores on books/abyss.txt.
 ~~~
 {: .output}

-Notice how the pipeline no longer prints to the pipeline's log,
+Notice how the pipeline no longer prints to the terminal output, and instead
-and instead redirects this to a logfile.
+redirects to a logfile.

 > ## Choosing a good logfile location
 >